alexdmacon/readme-generator/README.md

 ## Description

 This is a README generator.
 Using node.js and the Inquirer NPM package, the user will respond to a set of command line prompts.
 The app then generates markdown within a template, incorporating the user's responses and saving the resulting .md file.
-I developed this to learn concepts related to node.js and to get experience working with NPM packages, and to continue—as always—practicing JavaScript, particularly callback functions, object destructuring, and spread syntax.
+I developed this to learn concepts related to node.js and to get experience working with NPM packages including Inquirer and node modules like fs.
+This also allowed me to continue—as always—practicing JavaScript, particularly callback functions, object destructuring, and spread syntax.

 [Here's a link to a video demo showing the README generator in action](https://drive.google.com/file/d/1ABlOvcJX1FA7pPAnOlrm02UJkzmfVbn4/view)